cynotebo/KM-Workshop/Module 3.md

             "targetFieldName": "diseasesPhonetic",
             "mappingFunction": null
         },
+	...
  ```

+This will map the diseases into two distinct fields, so that we can assign different analyzers to each of them.

 Now, let’s reprocess documents.
 Go to the portal to **RESET** your Indexer and re **RUN** it.